canamakay/InstacartGroceryBasketAnalysis/README.md

 Age?
 Income?
 Certain types of goods?
 Family status?
 - What differences are there in ordering habits of different customer profiles?
+## Data Sets
+- customers
+- departments
+- orders
+- orders_products_prior
+- products
+## Tools Used
+Data was analyzed using Python and the following libraries:
+Pandas - for data manipulation and analysis
+Numpy - for mathematical functions
+OS - for interacting with the operating system Matplotlib.pyplot - for creating visualizations
+Seaborn - for creating statistical graphics
+Scipy - for advanced mathematical computations